Vanessa Wood: Research and career

 In 2011, Wood joined the faculty at ETH Zurich.
 Her research considered lithium-ion batteries, and how electrode microstructure impacts battery efficiency.
 She created a new analytical method which can be used to monitor battery electrodes during the manufacturing process.
-She was awarded a European Research Council starting council grant to develop quantitative metrologie to guide lithium ion battery manufacturing.
+She was awarded a European Research Council starting grant to develop quantitative metrologie to guide lithium-ion battery manufacturing.

 Wood founded the spin-off company Battrion in 2015.
 Battrion looks to improve charging speed of high energy density lithium ion cells through the development of innovative fabrication strategies.
 She was made full Professor in 2019.

-In 2021, Wood was made the Vice President for Knowledge Transfer at ETH Zurich.
+In 2021, Wood was made the Vice President for Knowledge Transfer and Corporate Relations at ETH Zurich.
 She was appointed Meeting Chair of the Materials Research Society 2022 Spring Meeting.